xmlking/streaming-playground/README.md

 rpk topic create -c cleanup.policy=compact -r 1 -p 1 customer-sink
 ```

-### Arroyo
+### Arroyo Pipeline

-in Arroyo Console, Create a pipeline with:
+in from [Arroyo Console](http://localhost:5115/), Create a pipeline with:

+> [!WARNING]
+> By default preview doesn't write to sinks to avoid accidentally writing bad data.
+> You can run the pipeline for real by clicking "Launch" or you can enable sinks in preview:

 ```sql
 CREATE TABLE customer_source (